 - You are typically not allowed to have more than one alcoholic beverage in your possession at a time in public spaces.
 Six-packs and kegs of beer are considered more than one drink and may be confiscated.
 Alcohol is usually not allowed in trains and at train stations from 19:00 on the night preceding King's Day to 05:00 on the day following King's Day.

 - Arriving by car is strongly advised against but, if you choose to do so, traffic is usually severely limited within the city centre from 07:30 onwards.
 Cars are typically blocked from the Prins Hendrikkade, Damrak, Muntplein and Rokin from 04:00.

 - Public transportation is limited.
-See our Getting around page for more information or see the map below.
+See our Getting around page for more information.

 - If you are planning to travel by boat, note that one-way traffic regulations are typically in effect on the Prinsengracht, Rokin, Grimburgwal, Oudezijds Voorburgwal, Oudeschans and Herengracht canals (keep an eye out for the signs).
 Boats longer than 10 metres are also prohibited from using these busy canals.
 See also the summary of King's Day boating regulations.

 - The free market, outdoor music events and the sale of beer at outdoor beer taps typically ends at 20:00.